-Guanciale is a traditional Italian cured meat.
-Pronounced gwan-chee-AH-lay, the name refers to one of the few cuts taken from the head of the pig, the jowl or cheek: guancia - Italian for cheek, hence, Guanciale!
+A traditional Italian cured meat, guanciale is pronounced gwan-chee-ah-LAY.
+The name refers to one of two cuts taken from the head (the other being the tongue) of the pig, the cheek or jowl.
+The word comes from the Italian word for cheek, guancia.

 Also known as neck or face bacon - questionable culinary terms!
-Though, as the name suggests it rightly indicates a connection to bacon.
-Alas, rarely, if ever could we imagine that Guanciale would be sliced and fried up for a bacon sandwich - more to be revealed later.
-Though take it from me, it's just not the done thing
+Nevertheless, these names suggest a connection to bacon.
+However, it is rare, if ever, to imagine that Guanciale would be sliced and fried into a bacon sandwich - more on this later.
+You can take it from me, it's simply not cricket.

 Cured pork cheek has very little lean muscle meat.
-Whereas typically streaky bacon would come in at around a 50/50 fat to lean ratio.
-Guanciale (see photo-1) has a much thicker fat layer, usually around 80/20 (fat/lean).
-As a result, you wouldn't anticipate it being the choice selection for a traditional British breakfast, fry-up or bacon sandwich.
+In contrast, typical streaky bacon is about 50/50 fat to lean ratio.
+In contrast, guanciale has a thicker fat layer, typically around 60-80%.
+Therefore, it might not be the first choice for a traditional British breakfast, fry-up, or bacon sandwich.

 Modern dry cured bacon shares some similarities with this Roman bacon, notably the curing process.
 Salt (ideally Himalayan) and spices (Guanciale: bay, juniper and thyme) are rubbed on the outer surfaces, ensuring every seam, nook and cranny are coated fully.
 Curing salt (sodium nitrite) is not used, though it's standard practice in producing the majority of all bacon around the globe.
 Why?
 It shortens the curing and makes it look pretty - read more on this here.

 Bacon versus Guanciale - What's The Difference?

 The easiest way to explain the difference is to understand the similarities.
 Though bacon can be made from many different types of meat, pork is the most common.
 Using this as an example, pork is transformed into bacon by the application or injection of a cure ( salt and spices).
 Each ingredient has a specific role to play, though basically the job of salt is to extract water and the spices to flavour.
 They both have other important roles regarding bacteria and food safety though this is a whole new subject we'll go into in a seperate article.